Creatures of chili habit, I urge you to try a new blue-ribbon winner: White Chicken Chili.

-- Perfect texture.
-Part of the beans are puréed with an immersion blender (my secret to thickening chili!) to deliver a creamy texture.
+Unlike typical white bean chicken chili recipes, my lightened-up version is made without heavy cream or cream cheese for a balanced meal.
+Part of the beans are puréed with an immersion blender (my secret to thickening chili!) to deliver a rich, creamy texture.

 - Onion.
 A yellow onion or white onion is an important ingredient for building the base flavor.

 - Beans.
-Cannellini beans (or Great Northern beans) are mild and creamy, and add a double-punch of protein along with the chicken and extra potassium.
+Cannellini beans (or Great Northern beans) are mild and creamy.

 - Cilantro.
 For a fresh finish.
 Feel free to omit if you are averse to cilantro.